bahrus/templ-mount/README.md

 then templ-mount *can* be made to only import the content between the first two such strings.
 This helps allow an html file / stream to serve both as a standalone web page, but also as a template that could be used as an embedded snippet of HTML, or as a  web component (see below).

 At the top of this document, we mentioned the desire to allow servers to send content down in the native format that the browser will consume.
 This snipping solution goes against that strategy a bit, in the sense that here we are suggesting doing some string manipulation of the content.
 But most server-side solutions can easily snip out content in a similar way to what we are doing above.
-But if server-side solutions aren't available, you can snip out the main content thusly.
+But if server-side solutions aren't available, you can snip out the main content thusly:

 ```html
 <template import href=path/to/some/fileOrStream.html as=fos snip></template>